 The Moon By Simaudio Neo 230HAD

 The Moon by Simaudio Neo 230HAD is a charmer; inside of its trim frame you’ll locate a top of the line stereo preamplifier, high-determination computerized converter, and an earphone enhancer.
 To begin my assessments I put the 230HAD on my desktop, snared to my Mac smaller than normal PC and Adam Audio F5 self-fueled speakers.
 During the evening for more private listening I connected to my Sony MDR 7520 earphones.
-In both applications the sound was fresh and clean.
+In both applications the sound was fresh and clean and for detail review, please check tech blog.

 I additionally utilized the 230HAD as a part of my principle sound framework, with my Bel Canto REF500S stereo force amp, and Magnepan .7 speakers.
 The sound was spotless, clear, and wonderfully adjusted over the speakers.
 Still, it was the 230HAD’s earphone amp where I abided the longest, swapping between Audeze LCD-2, AudioQuest NightHawk, Beyerdynamic DT 880, Grado RS-1, Oppo PM-1, and Sennheiser Momentum earphones.